yen-nguyen-thi-thanh/OT_prediction/README.md

 The Jupyter notebook `ot_sparse_pred_demo.ipynb` presents several illustrations.

 The main files of the repository are:
-- `predicters.py`
+- `predicters.py`: the main function to predict the cost of drought event
-- `utils.py`: defines key-functions used
+- `utils.py`: defines key-functions used in our algorithm.
-- `hp.py`:
+- `hp.py`: the hyperband algorithm.

 The folder `simulations` contains the codes used to generate data for the experimantal study presented in the paper.
-The folder `datasets` contains the data obtained
+The folder `datasets` contains the real data data.